cpmss521/ERSTG/README.md

 # Knowledge-aware-joint-learning
-Joint Biomedical Entity and Relation Extraction with Knowledge Graph
+Joint Entity and Relation Extraction with Knowledge Graph

+The code is being organized....